tomfyfe85/todo_list_React_js/src/planning.md

 ) todo has a mark complete button - this moves the todo to a 'completed' section (CSS, green for completed and red for not)

-- create conditions for incomplete to be false and complete to be true
-- use id in props, if todo is false when mark complete is clicked, make true and same for mark incomplete
+-) create conditions for incomplete to be false and complete to be true -) use id in props, if todo is false when mark complete is clicked, make true and same for mark incomplete
-- create new arrays for true and false in TodoList, map over each array in jsx
+-) create new arrays for true and false in TodoList, map over each array in jsx ewr
 - in addition to each todo being in a complete/incomplete section, add CSS to make a red box appear around each incomplete which turns green when marked complete

 ) delete all completed/uncompleted